 When the rotary engraving attachment is inserted, the axis movement in the Y direction is replaced by a rotary movement.
 With the special roll attachment, you can even process objects with large or small openings that do not fit into the cones of the standard configuration.

-First, move the table of the laser machine to its lowermost position.
-On the Speedy 360 and Speedy 400, the front door can also be opened, simplifying insertion.
-Now switch off the laser.
-To install and remove the rotary engraving attachment, the laser must be switched off.
-This ensures safe handling in the processing area.
+First, move the laser machine table to its lowest position.
+On the Speedy 360 and Speedy 400, you can also open the front door to make it easier to insert the attachment.
+Then switch off the laser.
+Always switch the laser off when installing or removing the rotary engraving attachment to ensure safe handling in the processing area.

 ®.
 Next, go to the JobControl® Print window, check the "Rotary Attachment" option, and enter the height of your graphic and the diameter of the workpiece on the right-hand side.
 Measure the diameter at the point where you want to laser engrave your workpiece.
 This causes the JobControl® software to calculate the circumference of the object and automatically adapt the job size.
 Using these settings, the software also calculates the angle for rotation during the engraving.
 The height of the plate in JobControl® thus corresponds to the circumference of the workpiece.